direwolves-2020/week2/quiz/README.md

 * Create a class called Fizz

-* It has an init method and a next val.
-The init method has an argument, `start` whose default value is 0.
-An integer instance property called `number` is set to equal `start`
+* It has a constructor that takes in an argument, `start` whose default value is 0.
+It also has an integer instance property called `number` that is set to equal `start`

 * It has an instance method called `next` that takes no arguments.
 This method increases the value of `number` by 1 and then returns a string of that number's fizz value.

 The fizz value of n = "fizz" if n is evenly divisible by 3.
 If n is not divisible by 3 then the fizz value is the value of n converted into a string.